Miguelzamora13/ptb-php/README.md

 ### InlineKeyboardMarkup <a name="keyboards-inline_keyboard_markup"></a>

-The `InlineKeyboardMarkup(...)` function helps you to create a reply keyabord.
+The `InlineKeyboardMarkup(...)` function helps you to create a inline keyabord.
 Here is an example:

 ```php
 use function DevDasher\PTB\_row;